akkadotnet/akka.net/docs/community/whats-new/akkadotnet-v1.5.md

 ## How to Contribute

-Contributing to the v1.5 effort is somewhat different than our [normal maintainence contributions to Akka.NET](xref:contributing-to-akkadotnet),in the following ways:
+Contributing to the v1.5 effort is somewhat different than our [normal maintenance contributions to Akka.NET](xref:contributing-to-akkadotnet),in the following ways:

 1. **Breaking binary compatibility changes are allowed so long as they are cost-justified** - contributors must be able to explain both the benefits and trade-offs involved in making this change in order for it to be accepted;
 2. **Wire compatibility must include a viable upgrade path** - if we're to introduce changes to the wire format of Akka.NET, contributors must demonstrate and document a viable upgrade path for end-users; and